-Some mutual funds may have particular investors who own a large proportion of the net asset value of the mutual fund.
+The fund may have particular investors who own a large proportion of its net asset value of the fund.
 For example, other institutions such as banks and insurance companies or other mutual fund companies may purchase units of the fund for their own mutual funds, segregated funds, structured notes or discretionary managed accounts.
-Retail investors may also own a significant amount of a mutual fund.
+Retail investors may also own a significant amount of the fund.

-Large redemptions may result in (a) large sales of portfolio securities, impacting market value; (b) increased transaction costs (e.g. commission); and/or (c) capital gains being realized, which may increase taxable distributions to investors.
-If this should occur, the returns of investors (including other mutual funds) that invest in those underlying funds may also be adversely affected.
+Large redemptions may result in (a) large sales of portfolio securities, impacting market value; (b) increased transaction costs (e.g., commission); and/or (c) capital gains being realized, which may increase taxable distributions to investors.
+If this should occur, the returns of investors (including other mutual funds that invest in the fund) may also be adversely affected.